ethel-dev/pi5-smart-home/RASPBERRY-PI.md

 For the purposes of this guide and flexibility, I just recommend installing Raspberry Pi OS (Raspbian).
 This will give you a full Debian-like Linux environment to do basically whatever you want with.
 There are other options, such as [Home Assistant OS](https://www.home-assistant.io/installation/raspberrypi) and [Homebridge](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started), that you can flash easily to a Pi, but I avoided these as they limit the flexibility of using the device.
 In order to install these services anyways, one can use Docker on top of the OS and see similar results (see Docker article/other articles as they are written for information on using Docker to install and manage these services).

 However, it is also worth noting that Home Assistant will have the best experience if you flash it directly to the Pi via Home Assistant OS.
 But it is still a great experience through the Docker container.
 I want to do a lot of stuff for my home with this single Pi 5, so I am sticking with the pure Linux tap.
+This guide reflects the choice of Raspberry Pi OS.

 ## Get The Pi 5...